mvolkmann/blog/src/lambda-calculus.md

 - η-conversion (eta)

-  This replaces a function that has an explicit parameter with one that takes an implicit parameter.
+  This replaces a function that has an explicit parameter with one that takes an implicit parameter, creating a point-free version of the function.
   For example, `λx.(+ x 1)` is equivalent to `(+ x)` because `+` is a a function that takes two arguments, but only one is supplied.